shirgho/ccore/README.md

 ###Features###
 The core features of ccore include support for the following:
 - OpenGL
-- Multithreading
 - Fullscreen on multiple displays
-- Raw input (mouse, keyboard & gamepads) for high-performance games
+- Raw input (mouse, keyboard & gamepads) for fast responses
-- Multiple gamepads
+- Multiple gamepads with hotplugging
+- POSIX threading
+- POSIX sockets

 How to compile
 ==============